alimshafiei/Logistic-Reg-Titanic/README.md

     - We retrained the model with the new features, achieving improved performance metrics.

 ## Conclusion
-By systematically preprocessing the data, tuning hyperparameters, and engineering features, we successfully enhanced the performance of our Logistic Regression model.
+By systematically preprocessing the data, tuning hyperparameters, and features engineering , we successfully enhanced the performance of our Logistic Regression model.
 The final model demonstrates reliable accuracy and strong discriminative power, making it effective for predicting Titanic passenger survival.

 ## Authors
 - ali.m.shafiei